jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ![](Images/branches.jpg)

-### The data has been cleaned using Pandas and Jupyter Notebook.
+### The data has been cleaned using Pandas and Jupyter Notebook (see the cleaning.ipynb file in the repository).

 ### The Google presentation has been created and is in progress: